-When feeding pet rats it is not recommended that you use a packaged mixed grain mix because they tend to contain very high corn and seed contents, which makes for an incomplete diet.
-Also, with the mix packages, rats will pick out their favorites, leaving everythign else behind; usually, the healthier items tend to go uneaten.
+When feeding pet rats, it is not recommended that you use a packaged mixed grain mixes because they tend to contain very high corn and seed contents, which can make for an incomplete diet.
+Additionally, rats tend to pick out their favorites ingredients, leaving everything else behind; usually, the healthier items go uneaten.
 If you want to use a packaged mix diet, stick with those that are higher in soy content than corn.

-But, the best diet that you can feed your pet rat(s), is that composed primarily of lab blocks, as they are considered to be be the best staple diet.
-When feeding a diet composed primarily of lab blocks, you will, also, want to provide your rat(s) with other sources of nutrition, such as vegetables, fruits, certain nuts.
+The best diet that you can feed your pet rats is composed primarily of lab-blocks, as these are considered to be the best nutritional staple.
+When feeding a diet composed primarily of lab blocks, you will also want to provide your rats with other sources of nutrition, such as vegetables, fruits, and certain nuts.

-Harlan Teklad and Mazuri brands are the bestbrands of rat, lab blocks, that you can find on the market today.
-Try to avoid Forti-Diet Mouse & Rat lab blocks, as it is high in fat content.
+Harlan Teklad and Mazuri brands are the best brands of rat lab-blocks that you can find on the market today.
+Try to avoid Forti-Diet Mouse & Rat lab-blocks, as these are high in fat content.

 Foods Rats Cannot Have

 For the most part, if you would eat a food, you can give it to your rats, but there are exceptions.

 Foods You Should Never Feed Your Pet Rat

 - Raw dry beans and peanuts: contain anti-nutrients that destroys vitamin A and enzymes needed to digest protein and starches, and they cause red blood cells to clump

 - Raw sweet potato: contains compounds that form cyanide in the stomach